fer/fer/notes/courses/INE/eJPT/3of3-penetration-testing-basics.md

 2^16 hosts = 200.200.0.0 - 200.200.255.255
 ```

-- `ping` command tests whether a machine is alive
+- `ping` command tests whether a machine is alive.
-- Ping works by sending one or more special ICMP packets (**echo request** - Type 8)
+- Ping works by sending one or more special ICMP packets (**echo request** - Type 8).
-- If the destination host replies with **ICMP echo reply**
+- If the destination host replies with **ICMP echo reply**.
-- ICMP is part of the IP protocol
+- ICMP is part of the IP protocol.
-- `fping` is an improved version of the `ping` utility
+- `fping` is an improved version of the `ping` utility.
 - When running `fping` on a LAN you are directly attached to, even if you use the `-a` option, you will get some warning messages about the offline hosts (`ICMP Host Unreachable`).
-Those messages are easily removed by: `fping -a g 192.168.82.0 192.168.82.255 2>/dev/null`
+Those messages are easily removed by: `fping -a g 192.168.82.0 192.168.82.255 2>/dev/null`.

 ```bash
 fping -a -g IPRANGE